bugalo/gentoo_dell_xps_15_7590/README.md

 # gentoo_dell_xps_15_7590
-Gentoo configuration for a Dell XPS 15 7590 (2019)
+Gentoo configuration for a Dell XPS 15 7590 (2019).
+Work in progress.